Graduate Programs

 Students who are interested in the thesis route should discuss this with their Program Advisor and plan to take EDEL 567 early in their program.

-Students normally complete *21 credits of course work (the equivalent of 7 3-credit courses) and a *9 credit thesis.
+In the thesis-based program, students normally complete *21 credits of coursework (the equivalent of 7 3-credit courses) and a *9 credit thesis.
 No residence period is required but a one year residency is recommended.
 Thesis-based master's students must register in both Fall and Winter sessions (September to April) in coursework, thesis, or continuous registration in order to keep their programs active.
+Students will be automatically registered by GPS in THES for Spring and Summer to maintain active registration.
 Time to complete degree: 4 years.

 Master of Education - Online